jdoss2020/poetry/Jim_Doss_Poetry-Part_1.md

 Tonight you will sit in your room,
 braid a love knot before the mirror,
-waiting for the black haired German boy,
+waiting for that black haired German boy,

 face sunburned from the fields, but cleanly washed,
 to toss a pebble against your window,